SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

 .. tip::

     Often times command are put in as player-only as they require the location in the world the command was executed from.
-Best practise would be to check if the subject is an instance of ``Locatable`` instead of a player to allow for subjects such as Command Blocks.
+Best practise would be to check for the target location using :javadoc:`EventContextKeys.LOCATION` instead of the player as this would allow command blocks to run the command without specifing a player.

 Writing a Command Executor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~